dequelabs/axe-core/CONTRIBUTING.md

 ## Contributor License Agreement

-In order to contribute, you must accept the [contributor licence agreement](https://cla-assistant.io/dequelabs/axe-core) (CLA).
+In order to contribute, you must accept the [contributor license agreement](https://cla-assistant.io/dequelabs/axe-core) (CLA).
 Acceptance of this agreement will be checked automatically and pull requests without a CLA cannot be merged.

 ## Contribution Guidelines